contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 * Temple endowment
 * Temple sealing

+For information about performing these ordinances for those with intellectual disabilities, see the following:

+* For baptism and confirmation ([38.2.1.8] and [38.2.3.5])
+* For ordination to an office in the Melchizedek Priesthood ([38.2.5.4])
+* For the temple endowment and sealing ([27.2.1.3] and [27.3.1.2])

-The ordinances of salvation and exaltation are not performed for persons who have intellectual disabilities that make them not accountable and unable to make covenants with God.
-Nor are these ordinances performed for children who die before age 8.
-These persons are “saved in the celestial kingdom of heaven” ([Doctrine and Covenants 137:10]; see also [Moroni 8:8–12]).
+If a child who was born in the covenant dies before age 8, no ordinances are needed or performed.
+If the child was not born in the covenant, the only ordinance he or she needs is to be sealed to parents.
+Because of the Savior’s Atonement, all children who die before age 8 are “saved in the celestial kingdom of heaven” ([Doctrine and Covenants 137:10]; see also [Moroni 8:8–12]).

 ## 18.2 Other Ordinances and Blessings